jpluscplusm/asdf-arbitrary-binary-downloader/README.md

 # asdf-arbitrary-code-execution

-A plugin for the ASDF version manager that downloads arbitrary binaries that the user configures, and hands them to ASDF to version-switch.
+A plugin for the [ASDF version manager](https://asdf-vm.com/) that downloads arbitrary binaries _as configured by the user_, and hands them to ASDF to version-switch.

 NB This plugin's name is a "playful" reminder that the security model of ASDF is very much "buyer beware".
 ASDF requires you to trust plugin authors, as